jacobleblanc-cs/cosmos/README.md

 This is a [custom BlueBuild image](https://github.com/blue-build/template) for my personal workstation(s).
 It is based on a [SecureBlue](https://github.com/secureblue/secureblue) image which is itself based on Silverblue.

 This is an early WIP as I migrate from NixOS, but I will update this repository as changes come up.
-Do note that most of my package management and configuration is done through Nix + Home-Manager, installed via the Determinate Systems Installer.
+Do note that a lot of my package management and configuration is done through Nix + Home-Manager, installed via the Determinate Systems Installer, so fully replicating these systems requires installing and configuring Nix.

 Changes on this image so far:
- - Install tailscale
+ - Install tailscale + trayscale
+ - Install syncthing
+ - Add common Gnome shell extensions
+ - Add Papirus icon theme

+ToDo:
+ - Automate Nix setup
+ - Automate flatpak installations
+ - Automate PaperWM installation

 ## Installation